openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 Attribute points can be used to increase your current attributes or buy completely new ones.
 The cost to increase an attribute is equal to the new score.
 So, for example, to raise your Might from 3 to 4 would cost 4 attribute points.
 The cost to purchase a brand new attribute is summarized in the Attribute Overview Table, which also details the attribute dice for scores above 5.

-See [*Feats*](http://www.openlegendrpg.com/feats) to view the complete list of feats to choose from.
+See Chapter 3: Feats for a complete list of feats to choose from.

 <div class="table-no-body"></div>
 | Attribute Overview |